 - Penn's speech about his deceased parents during the episode about mediums who claim to speak with the dead, where he gives his reasoning as to why people like John Edwards are the biggest douches in the universe.

-- This was also Houdini's motive to begin debunking the mediums of the 1920s, after the loss of his mother and seeing his friend Arthur Conan Doyle, the creator of the ultra-rational character Sherlock Holmes, become involved with spiritualism over grief at the death of his son in World War One.
-Houdini told his wife to attempt contact by mediums prior to his death, with a code word to verify if it was him-none ever produced it.
+- This was also Houdini's motive to begin debunking the mediums of the 1920s, after the loss of his mother and seeing his friend Arthur Conan Doyle, the creator of the ultra-rational character Sherlock Holmes, become involved with spiritualism over grief at the death of his son in World War I. Houdini told his wife to attempt contact by mediums prior to his death, with a code word to verify if it was him; none ever produced it.

 - At the end of the Life Coaching episode, Penn suggests that if you need help dealing with life's problems, instead of paying for a life coach, save that money and get something that will last... *leans on Teller* a friend.

-- From the "Stranger Danger" episode, Penn acknowledges that, even after her daughter was kidnapped, raped and murdered, Samantha Runnion's mother was still coming at it from a rational standpoint and they just couldn't make any wisecracks.
+- From the "Stranger Danger" episode, Penn acknowledges that, even after her daughter was kidnapped, raped and murdered, Samantha Runnion's mother, Erin, was still coming at it from a rational standpoint and they just couldn't make any wisecracks.

 - Penn gives a sincere thank to Marc Klaas in Death Penalty for telling his story of why he supports the death penalty, despite disagreeing with him.
-And it's clear that he sympathizes with Klaas's view and understands why Klaas came to these views due to the brutal murder of his daughter.
+And it's clear that he sympathizes with Klaas's view and understands why Klaas came to these views due to the brutal rape and murder of his daughter.